 - Space Solutions

 - Our Projects

 The objective of the HTS-DBS project is to study the context of a possible satellite-based content distribution network system and demonstrate the key techniques required for such a product, including file transfer to caches and the cache management techniques.

 Furthermore, the use cases are studied and the usage of different multi-spot beam and wideband space segment missions are considered and compared in terms of efficiency to feed content to a large network of end users.

 The challenges of this project are on the study side aspects to analyse the different space segment options and compare the content distribution options to end user caches.
 On the demonstrator side the challenges are to define, implement and integrate a lab demonstrator of a content distribution network system for HTS satellites, which validates all key technical choices to enable a distribution network.

 The product, which can be defined on the basis of this technical development, can be an essential basis for efficiently distributing all traffic which is intended to a large audience satellite multicast services and file transfer systems and can be exploited in different manners.

-The system considered foresees a multi-spot beam coverage of a target area as satellite system.
-A multi gateway distribution network is then distributing content to a large population of broadcast receivers within the multi-spot beam coverage.
+The system considered foresees both a single beam and multi-spot beam coverage of a target area by a satellite system.
+A gateway based distribution network is then distributing content to a large population of broadcast receivers within the single and multi-spot beam coverage.
 The return path from the end users is considered optional and the protocols are designed to be compatible with both a unicast only and an optional return path, which can be terrestrial, or satellite based.
 The considered protocols for the video and file distributions are based on standardised mechanisms, such as MPEG-DASH and FLUTE.

 Regarding use cases, the application for end users is considered with and without return paths either over satellite or terrestrial return paths.
 However, the compatibility with a unicast receiver is considered mandatory also.